GoogleCloudPlatform/spanner-migration-tool/sources/oracle/README.md

 details of the tool's Oracle capabilities.
 For general HarbourBridge information see this [README](https://github.com/cloudspannerecosystem/harbourbridge#harbourbridge-spanner-evaluation-and-migration).

+We currently do not support dump file mode for Oracle.
+The only way to use HarbourBridge with OracleDB is connecting directly.

 Note that _'oracle'_ can be used as an identifier with the flag `-source` in the command line.

 ## Example Oracle Usage